equinor/eit-web-ar/docs/meeting-backend.md

 ```

 ### Client -> Server: `position-update`
 A user has changed position.
 Tell the server to update its information.
+Also, if this is the first position emitted by this user, store the initial position as well.
 ```json
 {
   "userId": 3,